oadultradeepfield/oadultradeepfield.github.io/_posts/2024-11-19-cs1231s-cheat-sheet.md

 ## Tutorial 6 (Functions)

 - A function takes an **input from the domain** and gives **a single output in the codomain**.
-No input can have more than one output and each input need to have an output.
+No input can have more than one output and each input needs to have an output.
 - **(Theorem 7.2.3)** The **composition** of two or more injective functions is also **injective**, and **(Theorem 7.2.4)** the **composition** of two or more surjective functions is also **surjective**.
 - A function is **injective ($\forall x_1,x_2 (f(x_1)=f(x_2)\implies x_1=x_2$))** $\iff$ it has a **left inverse**, and is **surjective ($\forall y,\exists x,f(x)=y$)** $\iff$ it has a **right inverse**.